 Discover mythical Stonehenge, set in the English countryside, Britain's most remarkable and intriguing prehistoric monument and a UNESCO World Heritage Site.
 Then tour the ancient city of Salisbury, view its 13th-century cathedral and admire the half-timbered medieval houses in Cathedral Close before enjoying free time to shop and have a snack.

-Local Connections: Visit to an English Countryside Vineyard with Justin Langham
+Local Connections: Visit to an English Countryside Vineyard with the Langham Family

 Langham Wine Estate